Smart Strategies for European Sightseeing

 But the oldest sites are also the most likely to be initially underwhelming, especially if it's been a while since your last history class.
 On its own, the Roman Forum is just a cluster of crumbling columns and half-buried foundations.
 You've heard about it all your life, you've spent good money to get here, and your first thought upon entering is…"This is it?"

 Ancient sites come to life with your imagination, aided by information.
-Bring a guidebook that's heavy on historical background, and consider hiring a local guide.
-Random guides tend to cluster outside major ancient sites like Delos in Greece and Pompeii and the Colosseum in Italy, but quality varies.
-I prefer to book a reputable guide in advance, but if you decide to choose a guide at a sight, first talk to him or her for a bit to make sure you connect.
+Bring a guidebook that's heavy on historical background and consider hiring a local guide.
+Eager local guides tend to cluster outside major ancient sites like Delos in Greece, and Pompeii and the Colosseum in Italy, but quality varies.
+I prefer to book a reputable guide in advance, but if you decide to choose a guide at a sight, first talk to potential candidates for a bit to make sure you connect.

 For some well-known places you can get books that cleverly use overlays to visually mesh the present with the past.
 To fire up your imagination before your trip, watch a movie or read a book set in the time and place of any site you're excited to see.
 Once you're there, mentally reconstruct arches and repaint facades.
 Clad your fellow tourists in togas.
 Fill a ruined cathedral with the chants of cowled monks while inhaling imaginary incense.

-Many major ancient sites, especially in Greece, have both an archaeological site and a nearby museum full of artifacts unearthed there.
-You can choose between visiting the museum first (to mentally reconstruct the ruins before seeing them) or the site first (to get the lay of the ancient land before seeing the items found there).
+Many major ancient sites (especially in Greece) have both an archaeological site and a nearby museum full of artifacts unearthed there.
+You can choose between first visiting the museum (to mentally reconstruct the ruins before seeing them) or the site (to get the lay of the ancient land before seeing the items found there).
 In most cases, I prefer to see the site first, then the museum.
-However, crowds and weather can also help determine your plan.
-If it's a blistering hot afternoon, tour the air-conditioned museum first, then hit the ruins in the cool of the early evening.
+But if it's a blistering hot afternoon, tour the air-conditioned museum first, then hit the ruins in the cool of the early evening.
 Or, if rain clouds are on the horizon, do the archaeological site first, then duck into the museum when the rain hits.